 1. Eat tomatoes and other red foods

 Tomatoes, watermelon, and other red foods owe their bright color to a powerful antioxidant called lycopene.
 Some recent studies show that men who consume this fruit and tomato-based products have a lower risk of prostate cancer than those who don’t.
-However, the …
+However, …